wlee2/3D-Page-App/README.md

 ## 3D page demo

-try "yarn start" for test and view this demo
+try "yarn start" for testing and viewing this demo.